 The 16mm film format was released in 1923 for amateur home enthusiasts.
 By the 1930s it made its way into the education and news markets.
 It began as silent black and white film but later color and sound were added.
 It later became a popular film format for TV productions, documentaries, and independent movies.

-After your film has been digitized, we can save it into a common digital format of your choosing.
+After your filmed home movies have been digitized, we can save it into a common digital copy format of your choosing.

 MPEG-4 is the most popular digital video file format in the world today.
 This format is great for picture quality and compatibility with old and new computers.